PeterSmyth12/python-socialsci/_episodes/13-sqlite.md

 SQLite is a relational database system.
 Despite the 'Lite' in the name it can handle databases in excess of a Terabyte.
 The 'Lite'part really relates to the fact that it is a 'bare bones' system.
 It provides the mechanisms to create and query databases via a simple command line interface but not much else.
 In the SQL lesson we used a Firefox plugin to provide a GUI (Graphical User Interface) to the SQLite database engine.

 In this lesson we will use Python code using the sqlite3 module to access the engine.
 We can use Python code and the sqlite3 module to create, delete and query database tables.

 In practice we spend a lot of the time querying database tables.

-## Pandas dataframe v SQL table
+## Pandas Dataframe v SQL table

-It is very easy and often very convenient to think of SQL tables and pandas dataframes as being similar types of objects.
-All of the data manipulations, slicing, dicing, aggragetions and joins associated with SQL and SQL tables can all be accomplished with pandas methods operating on a pandas dataframe.
+It is very easy and often very convenient to think of SQL tables and pandas Dataframes as being similar types of objects.
+All of the data manipulations, slicing, dicing, aggragetions and joins associated with SQL and SQL tables can all be accomplished with pandas methods operating on a pandas Dataframe.

-The difference is that the pandas dataframe is held in memory within the Python environment.
+The difference is that the pandas Dataframe is held in memory within the Python environment.
 The SQL table can largely be on disc and when you access it, it is the SQLite database engine which is doing the work.
 This allows you to work with very large tables which your Python environment may not have the memory to hold completely.

-A typical use case for SQLite databases is to hold large datasets, you use SQL commands from Python to slice and dice and possibly aggregate the data within the database system to reduce the size to something that Python can comfortably process and then return the results to a dataframe.
+A typical use case for SQLite databases is to hold large datasets, you use SQL commands from Python to slice and dice and possibly aggregate the data within the database system to reduce the size to something that Python can comfortably process and then return the results to a Dataframe.

 ## Accessing data stored in SQLite using Python

 We will illustrate the use of the `sqlite3` module by connecting to an SQLite database using both core Python and also using pandas.

-The database that we will use is SN7577.sqlite This contains the data from the SN7577 dataset that we have used in other lessons.
+The database that we will use is SQL_SAFI.sqlite This contains data from three of the SAFI datasets that we have used in other lessons.

 ## Connecting to an SQlite database